It (1927 film): Plot

 Spunky shopgirl Betty Lou Spence has a crush on her handsome employer, Cyrus Waltham Jr., the new manager of and heir to the "world's largest store".
 However, they belong to different social classes and he is already romantically linked to blonde socialite Adela Van Norman.
 Cyrus's inept friend Monty notices Betty, and she uses him to get closer to Cyrus.

 When Betty finally gets Cyrus's attention, she convinces him to take her on a date to Coney Island, where he is introduced to the proletarian pleasures of roller coasters and hot dogs and has a wonderful time.
 At the end of the evening, he tries to kiss her.
-She slaps his face and hurries out of his car and into her flat, but then peeks out her window at him as he is leaving.
+She slaps his face and hurries out of his car and into her flat but then peeks out her window at him as he is leaving.

 The next day, meddling welfare workers are trying to take away the baby of Betty's sickly roommate Molly.
 To protect her friend, Betty bravely claims that the baby is in fact hers.
 This is overheard by Monty, who tells Cyrus.
 Although he is in love with her, Cyrus offers her an "arrangement" that includes everything but marriage.
 Shocked and humiliated, Betty Lou refuses.
 She soon strives to forget the whole ordeal ever occurred, forgetting Cyrus for the time being.
 When she learns from Monty about Cyrus's misunderstanding, she fumes and vows to teach her former beau a lesson.

 When Cyrus hosts a yachting excursion, Betty Lou makes Monty take her along, masquerading as "Miss Van Cortland".
-Cyrus at first wants to remove her from the ship, but he cannot long resist Betty Lou's it factor; he eventually corners her and proposes marriage, but she gets him back, by telling him that she would "rather marry his office boy", which accomplishes her goal, but breaks her heart.
+Cyrus at first wants to remove her from the ship, but he cannot long resist Betty Lou's it factor; he eventually corners her and proposes marriage, but she retaliates, telling him that she would "rather marry his office boy".
+The retort accomplishes her goal, but it breaks her heart.
 He then learns the truth about the baby and leaves Monty at the yacht's helm to find her.
 Monty crashes the yacht into a fishing boat, tossing both Betty Lou and Adela into the water.
 Betty Lou saves Adela, punching her in the face when Adela's panicked flailing threatens to drown them both.
 At the end of the film, she and Cyrus reconcile on the anchor of the yacht, with the first two letters of the ship's name, Itola, between them.
 Monty and Adela are upset at losing their friends, but it is implied they pursue a relationship with each other as the film ends.